MatteoGabriele/vue-progressive-image/README.md

 ### The slot (or preloader slot)

-This slot would be mainly use as a preloader slot, but could be used for whatever purpose.
+This slot would be mainly used as a preloader slot, but could be used for whatever purpose.
 The slot exposes a `visible` property to be able to toggle its visibility based on when the image is preloading or it's rendered.

 ```html